 Overview

-CIVIC’s Civilian Protection Index, developed for this annual report, helps shed light on the level of protection civilians experience in 163 countries across the globe.
-The index is comprised of 15 indicators that measure aspects of protection—including direct and indirect measures of violence like civilian deaths, sexual violence, and the number of firearms circulating among the population—as well as attributes of protective environments, such as trust in government institutions and the quality of civic space.
-The indicators used to consider the protection situation for civilians in these countries do not take into account predictive measures that could indicate the potential for the situation to deteriorate in the coming years.
-Moreover, they rely, in part, on civilian opinion survey data.
-Civilians with relatively low expectations for government institutions can sometimes rate their experiences more highly than those with high expectations of security and justice from their governments.
-Nevertheless, the index provides insights into the protection environments civilians face across the globe, their perspectives on security, and the elements of protection that are most concerning in each country.
+CIVIC’s Civilian Protection Index captured 2024’s worsening global outlook.
+The index, included with this annual report for the second year in a row, helps shed light on the level of protection civilians experience in 163 countries across the globe.
+The index comprises 15 indicators that measure aspects of protection—including direct and indirect measures of violence like civilian deaths, sexual violence, and the number of firearms circulating among the population—as well as attributes of protective environments, such as trust in government institutions and the quality of civic space.
+For this year’s report, CIVIC also analyzed data dating back to 2020, allowing the index to capture both developments in 2024 and longer-term trends.

 Roadmap for Action